omf2097/openomf/BUILD.md

 Since One Must Fall 2079 is freeware, the files are obtainable for free from [www.omf2097.com](http://www.omf2097.com/pub/files/omf/omf2097-assets.zip).

-On linux in debug mode, the OMF resource files should be put in resources/ subdirectory.
+On Linux in debug mode, the OMF resource files should be put in resources/ subdirectory.

-On linux in release mode, the resources should be located in ../share/games/openomf/, relative to the openomf binary.
+On Linux in release mode, the resources should be located in ../share/games/openomf/, relative to the openomf binary.
 So if your binary is in /usr/local/bin, the resources should be put in /usr/local/share/games/openomf/.
 With release or testing packages, the resources should be extracted to /usr/share/games/openomf/.

-On macOS and windows, the resources should be put into the resources/ subdirectory.
+On MacOS and Windows, the resources should be put into the resources/ subdirectory.

 You can override these default paths by setting the OPENOMF_RESOURCE_DIR environment variable to an absolute directory.
 Plugins have a similar environment variable called